ReproNim/module-dataprocessing/_episodes/01-overview.md

 >  - How can you recreate your analysis environment on any machine?
 {: .challenge}

-The typical brain imaging experiment uses data, software, and human interaction to test hypotheses and/or explore relations in data.
-These analyses can involve many different elements (data quality, software environment, algorithms, human input) that can introduce errors.
-It is therefore useful to capture the information necessary to repeat or reproduce the analysis.
+Typical brain imaging analyses involve data, software, and human interaction to test hypotheses, explore relations in data and/or extract properties in data (e.g., data features).
+These analyses rely on numerous elements such as data quality, software environment, algorithms, and human input (e.g., assesment and/or curation) that can introduce errors.
+It is therefore essential to record the information necessary to repeat or reproduce the analysis.

 ### An analysis workflow